ccdxc/sw/venice/ui/docs/help/dscs.md

 ## Distributed Services Card (DSC)

-The DSC section provides details and health of the DSCs within the Venice cluster.
+The DSC section provides details and health of the DSCs within the PSM cluster.
 The overview shows the total number of DSCs along with which DSC has the highest CPU utilization, highest memory utilization and highest storage utilization.
 There are 12 available columns that can be shown and are selectable

 	- Name/Spec id: Name of the DSC
 	- MAC Address: MAC address of the DSC